emberjs/website/source/blog/2018-08-31-the-ember-times-issue-62.md

 <p>The JavaScript ecosystem is full of <strong>solutions for packaging JavaScript apps</strong>, like Webpack, Rollup.js and Microbundle among others.
 But what differentiates one from the other?
 And what makes Broccoli so special to be part of Ember's build pipeline?</p>

-<p>In this week's Readers' Question, Ember Learning Core team member <a href="https://github.com/jessica-jordan" target="jj">@jessica-jordan</a> will highlight the <strong>differences</strong> between some of the most <strong>popular JavaScript bundlers</strong> and explain why Ember CLI embraced <strong>Broccoli</strong> as its tool of choice early on.
+<p>In this week's Readers' Question, Ember Learning Core team member <a href="https://github.com/jessica-jordan" target="jj">@jessica-jordan</a> will highlight the <strong>differences</strong> between some of the most <strong>popular JavaScript bundlers and build tools</strong> and explain why Ember CLI embraced <strong>Broccoli</strong> as its tool of choice early on.
 You can read her <a href="https://discuss.emberjs.com/t/readers-questions-why-does-ember-use-broccoli-and-how-is-it-different-from-webpack-rollup-parcel/15384" target="rq">full answer on the official Ember Forum.</a></p>

 <p><a class="ember-button" href="https://discuss.emberjs.com/t/readers-questions-why-does-ember-use-broccoli-and-how-is-it-different-from-webpack-rollup-parcel/15384" target="rq">Read more</a></p>
 <br/>